Showing posts with label Bavarian International School. Show all posts

 The Nazis' enemies had first been able to visualise their moment of vengeance just over two years before.
 On 1 February 1943, an angry Soviet colonel collared a group of emaciated German prisoners in the rubble of Stalingrad.
 "That's how Berlin is going to look!" he yelled, pointing to the ruined buildings all around.
 When I read those words some six years ago, I sensed immediately what my next book had to be.
 Among the graffiti preserved on the Reichstag's walls in Berlin, one can still see the two cities linked by Russians exulting in their revenge, forcing the invaders from their furthest point of eastward advance right back to the heart of the Reich.

-The Swiss Embassy near the Reichstag was used as Soviet Red Army headquarters during the battle for Berlin.
+The Swiss Embassy near the Reichstag during the Battle for Berlin and my 2022 cohort in front.
+The building was used as the Soviet Red Army headquarters during the battle for Berlin.
 This building is in fact the only one to emerge intact after the war.
 It was completed by the architect Friedrich Hitzig in 1871 as a private city palace.
 The Swiss Confederation acquired the building in 1919 when, after renovations, it served as the chancellery of the Swiss legation from 1920.
-It survived both Hitler's demolition work for his "world capital Germania" and the Second World War to end up as the only building in the Spreebogen without serious damage.
+It survived both Hitler's demolition work for his "world capital Germania" and the war to end up as the only building in the Spreebogen without serious damage.
 In the final phase of the struggle for Berlin in late April 1945, the embassy was temporarily occupied by Soviet troops and served as a base for the conquest of the Reichstag.
 During the bombing raids, the embassy was housed in Rauschendorf Castle near Sonnenberg.
 When in October 1992 after the final decision had been made in favour of Berlin as the federal capital, the building became the seat of a branch office of the Swiss Embassy in Bonn.
 The embassy building was renovated and received a controversial extension on the east side by the architects Diener & Diener as shown in the then-and-now GIF above.

 Past the embassy towards the central railway station across the river is the Moltke bridge which saw heavy fighting during the Battle of Berlin in April 1945 at the end of the war.
 A damaged griffin is left on the bank beside the bridge as a reminder, shown inset and circled as it appeared during the fighting.
 Though damaged, the bridge itself was one of the few to survive the war and looks similar to the original construction, though it was repaired and strengthened to take the weight of modern traffic.